Nursing Assistant Registry

 - How to Incomplete Student's Training that did not Successfully Complete Training (PDF)

 - How to Generate Reports in Headmaster TMU (PDF)

 The training program will register the students in the TMU software and certify they have completed the NATCEP course.
 For detailed instructions, review the Headmaster guide How to Enter Students in MN TMU Instructor Guide (PDF).

 There will only be one login for each test site.
 Multiple people can use the same login but the system does not accommodate multiple users at one time.
 This login is used to create and schedule test events for the test site.
 The scheduling can also be done by the RN test observer for walk-in candidates if the test site desires.

 MDH, Headmaster, and training programs and instructors will have this information, but this is not visible to the RN test observer.
-Once the candidate has completed 3 attempts without success the record will be archived in the software.
+Once the candidate has completed 4 attempts of the knowledge exam and 3 attempts of the skills exam without success the record will be archived in the software.

 The software will identify if an RN test observer has trained the candidate and would not allow an RN test observer to test the candidate.
 If the RN test observer identifies other conflict of interest situations with a testing candidate, they should contact the scheduler for resolution.
 It is recommended the RN test observer review candidates who are scheduled to test prior to the testing events.

 When the RN test observers use an actor for the first time, they should submit the social security number (SSN) along with 1250 form through the secured RN Test Observer TMU portal.
 When completed, cross off the SSN with sharpie and hand to administrative or support staff OR shred the form.
 Once the information is sent to Headmaster, the information is loaded into the system and is not needed.